attic-labs/noms/doc/proposals/numbers.md

 The Noms Number type describes a class of numbers compactly by assigning ranges to the four components `np`, `ne`, `dp`, and `de`.
 Specifically, the number type tells users:

 * Whether the class of numbers is signed
-* How many bits are required to precisely represent the number in binary
+* How many bits are required at most to precisely represent the members of the class in binary
-* How many bits are required to represent the number in floating point
+* How many bits are required at most to precisely represent the members of the class in binary floating point
-* Whether the number is fractional or not
+* Whether the class contains non-integral values

 The Noms Number type looks like: